farrasnazhif/SEA-Catering/README.md

   ],
 ```

-- You'll see admin option in your user avatar
+- You'll see admin option if you click your account avatar.